Faculty and Staff

 Dr. Bittner's research interests include the psychophysical assessment of the healthy and diseased visual system, both to increase the understanding of this system and to develop tools to monitor disease and therapeutic outcomes.
 She is also interested in complementary and alternative approaches to sight preservation and disease/symptom attenuation in retinal degenerations.
 Dr. Bittner has received NIH funding (K23 and R21 awards) from the National Eye Institute, and is currently working on research evaluating electro-acupuncture and transcorneal electrical stimulation as potential interventions to improve ocular/retinal blood flow and visual function in retinitis pigmentosa.

-Dr. Bittner is a Fellow of the American Academy of Optometry (AAO) and was a proud recipient of the AAO Ezell Fellowship Award in 2010-2011.
-Dr. Bittner has been a member of the Association for Research in Vision and Ophthalmology (ARVO) since 2002, served on the ARVO Annual Meeting Program Committee from 2011-2014, and is a member and past chair of the Low Vision Research Group (LVRG).
+Dr. Bittner is a Fellow and Research Diplomate of the American Academy of Optometry (AAO) in the Low Vision section.
+She was a proud recipient of the AAO Ezell Fellowship Award in 2010-2011.
+Dr. Bittner has been a member of the Association for Research in Vision and Ophthalmology (ARVO) since 2002, served on the ARVO Annual Meeting Program Committee from 2011-2014, and is a past chair of the Low Vision Research Group (LVRG).
 She was inducted into the Phi Beta Kappa academic Honorary Society in 2011.
-Dr. Bittner (formerly Dr. Kiser) is the first author on at least 15 peer-reviewed publications in highly regarded scientific journals such as JAMA, Investigative Ophthalmology and Vision Science, British Journal of Ophthalmology, Retina, and Optometry and Vision Science.
+Dr. Bittner (formerly Dr. Kiser) is an author on at least 27 peer-reviewed publications in highly regarded scientific journals such as JAMA, Investigative Ophthalmology and Vision Science, British Journal of Ophthalmology, Retina, and Optometry and Vision Science.